qualabs/videojs-zapping/docs/api.md

 | `sources` | Array  |          | An array of objects with the following attributes: `src` and `type`. |
 | `poster`  | String | ✓        | A poster to display for the channel when not playing.                |

+> Note: This version only supports one element in the `sources` array.

 ## Getting Started

 The preferred way to initialize the plugin is as follows: